 - Irrelevance.
 You should be able to ask the right questions and make the right statements.
 If you start a unique value proposition with a generic question that can be interpreted “Do you want to profit?” or even “Do you want a good solution?”, you won’t get any results.
 Yes, all people want to profit.
 Yes, all business owners want to have better, faster and more productive assets than they currently have.
 However, that’s not all.
 They want a guarantee.
 If they’re not confident that your assets can deliver the promised results, they will never indicate their interest or show willingness to explore their opportunities.

 - Forcefulness.
-To assume that all the leads in your database are automatically interested in your services is to make a big mistake.
+To assume that all the B2B leads in your database are automatically interested in your services is to make a big mistake.
 No matter how detailed your research is, you cannot invite yourself into your recipient’s private space and act like they have been expecting you all this time and will sign a contract with you immediately.
 Your mission is to tentatively test the waters to confirm that your prospects don’t work with any current vendor, are open to new opportunities, and are ready to pursue their goals.

 How do you advance your sales prospecting?

 It’s all about practice.
 The more you communicate and research, the easier it is for you to locate the sweet spots and ask the right questions.
-From our experience, we can single out several tips that will navigate you through your sales communication and help you polish your prospecting skills.
+From our experience, we can single out several tips that will navigate you through your B2B sales leads communication and help you polish your prospecting skills.